oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 - [Unit Testing](http://softwaretestingfundamentals.com/unit-testing/)

 ### Add visual playground for UI parts
-When building a UI component, it useful to also provide a visual playground with the unit tests.
+When building a UI component, it is useful to also provide a visual playground with the unit tests.
 This allows to demo the behavior of the component.
 This is useful to quickly get an idea of what the component looks like.
 This is also a good helper to quickly see what is the current state of the development during